Kriegswaffenkontrollgesetz

 The German Kriegswaffenkontrollgesetz (Weapons of War Control Act) controls the production, handover, sale, trade, acquisition and transport of goods, resources, and organisms that are meant for war.
 During the 2022 Russian invasion of Ukraine the law suddenly became very relevant, because the German policy on sending weapons is in part based on this law.

 History

 The 1949 German Basic Law for the Federal Republic of Germany was heavily influenced by World War II.
 It therefore got an article 26 with two parts.
-The first part declared that the preparation of an offensive war was at odds with the constitution and would be made punishable.
+Paragraph one declared that the preparation of an offensive war was at odds with the constitution and would be made punishable.

-The second part of article 26 determines that weapons of war may only be produced and traded with the approval of the federal government.
-A Bundesgesetz has to determine the details.
-The Gesetz über die Kontrolle von Kriegswaffen, abbreviated Kriegswaffenkontrollgesetz is the law that article 26 part 2 refers to.
+Paragraph two of article 26 determines that weapons of war may only be produced and traded with the approval of the federal government.
+A federal law (Bundesgesetz) has to determine the details.
+The Gesetz über die Kontrolle von Kriegswaffen, abbreviated Kriegswaffenkontrollgesetz is the law that article 26 paragraph 2 refers to.
 It was approved and published in 1961.